-Milford Elementary Schools have been declared safe schools.
+Milford Central Academy and Milford High School have been declared safe schools.
 The Milford School District complies with legislation by providing transfer options to those students enrolled in a District school that has been identified as "persistently dangerous" pursuant to the provisions of DDOE Regulation 608, Unsafe School Choice Option for Students in Persistently Dangerous Schools and for Students Who Have Been Victims of a Violent Felony.
 Students who have been victims of a violent felony under these provisions may also elect the transfer option program.

-Option A: Schools Identified As Persistently Dangerous

-- Within ten school days of receiving a persistently dangerous designation from the Department of Education, the District will notify parents of eligible Unsafe School Transfer Option Program students by mail.
+- 1. Option A: Schools Identified as Persistently Dangerous - a.
+Within ten (10) school days of receiving a persistently dangerous designation from the Department of Education, the District will notify parents of eligible Unsafe School Transfer Option Program students by mail.
 A Transfer Option Application will be attached to the notification letter.
 Parents of students moving to a persistently dangerous school at the end of their grade level cluster will also be notified by mail.
-All parents registering students at a designated school will receive a notice and Transfer Option Application at the time of registration. - The District will accept Unsafe School Student Transfer Option Applications for fifteen school days following date of the notification mailing.
-Applications for in-coming kindergarten students will be accepted through first day of new school year. - Parents will have the option to transfer to another District school that is making adequate yearly progress and has not been identified as being in school improvement, corrective action, or restructuring.
-School options available will be listed on the application form. - Transfers of students will occur within 30 school days of Department of Education notification to the District.
+All parents registering students at a designated school will receive a notice and Transfer Option Application at the time of registration. - b.
+The District will accept Unsafe School Student Transfer Option Applications for fifteen school days following date of the notification mailing.
+Applications for in-coming kindergarten students will be accepted through first day of new school year. - c.
+Parents will have the option to transfer to another District school that is making adequate yearly progress and has not been identified as being in school improvement, corrective action, or restructuring.
+School options available will be listed on the application form. - d.
+Transfers of students will occur within 30 school days of Department of Education notification to the District.
 Transferring students will be assigned to bus stops currently servicing their option school by the District Transportation Department.
-Parents will be responsible for providing transportation to and from their assigned bus stop. - A corrective action plan will be developed and filed with the Department of Education within 20 school days from the date that the District learns that a school has been identified as persistently dangerous.
+Parents will be responsible for providing transportation to and from their assigned bus stop. - e.
+A corrective action plan will be developed and filed with the Department of Education within twenty (20) school days from the date that the District learns that a school has been identified as persistently dangerous.

-Option B: Victim of a Violent Felony at a School

-- Within five school days from the date of the acknowledgement of a violent felony charge that occurred in or on the grounds of a District school, the District will notify the victim's parents by certified mail of the Unsafe School Student Transfer Option.
-A Transfer Option Application will be attached to the notification letter. - Parents have 10 school days from the date of the certified mailing to exercise their option to transfer to a safe District school that is making adequate yearly progress and has not been identified as being in school improvement, corrective action, or restructuring.
-School options available will be listed on the application form. - The student will be transferred within 30 school days of the District's notification of violent felony charges being filed.
+- 2. Option B: Victim of a Violent Felony at a School - a.
+Within five (5) school days from the date of the acknowledgement of a violent felony charge that occurred in or on the grounds of a District school, the District will notify the victim's parents by certified mail of the Unsafe School Student Transfer Option.
+A Transfer Option Application will be attached to the notification letter. - b.
+Parents have ten (10) school days from the date of the certified mailing to exercise their option to transfer to a safe District school that is making adequate yearly progress and has not been identified as being in school improvement, corrective action, or restructuring.
+School options available will be listed on the application form. - c.
+The student will be transferred within thirty (30) school days of the District's notification of violent felony charges being filed.
 Transferring students will be assigned to bus stops currently servicing their option school by the District Transportation Department.
 Parents will be responsible for providing transportation to and from their assigned bus stop.